 This course provides students with guided experience in diagnosing, analyzing and repairing various electronic circuits and equipment.
 Emphasis is placed on problem-solving techniques, analysis and documentation.
-Three lecture hours and three laboratory hours per week.
+Hours: 39 lecture and 39 laboratory.
 Prerequisites: EET 120 and EET 205 or permission of the department head.
 Laboratory fee: \$30.
 Usually offered in the spring.